 The impressive landmark 81 in Saigon is the 14th tallest building in the world, and up until 2018 was the tallest building in South East Asia.
 No need to go to Singapore or Hong Kong for big buildings, they are right here in Vietnam.

 An expensive elevator ride to the top and you can be right up there on the 81st floor with the best vantage point of Ho Chi Minh City.
+For other things to do, look at our top thing to do in Ho Chi Minh article.

 Where is LandMark 81?